 Here are some basic rules of straight flush:

-- When making a straight flush, remember that all five cards should be in consecutive order and belong to the same suit.
+- Remember that all five cards should be consecutive and belong to the same suit when making a straight flush.

 - If there’s a tie, the player with the highest ranking straight flush wins.
-For example, 9 straight flush beats 7 straight flush.
+For example, 9 straight flush beats seven straight flush.

 - A straight flush is the strongest hand; only a royal flush can beat the hand.